musikele/musikele.github.io/_posts/2018-06-18-get-the-list-of-files-blocked-by-a-process-in-linux.md

 After seeking the log files and other stuff, I still couldn't undestand why it was taking so much CPU.

-I decided to give a look at what files are used by this process, in order to better understand what's going on.
+I decided to give a look at what files are used by this process.

 ![]({{ site.baseurl }}/images/find-file-linux-code_magnifying_glass_zero-1 "find files blocked by processes in linux")